fordf/machine-learning/README.md

 Python implementation of neural network as specified by Andrew Ng's ML Coursera course.
 Implemented with numpy and scipy.

+Currently reimplementing to be modular and capable of fitting deep architectures.

 #### Module: `neural_network`

 ```python